romenjelly/bevy_debug_grid/README.md

 ## Behavior

-All grids spawned by this plugin are meshes, rendered with a `polygoneMode` of `PolyginMode::Line`.
+All grids spawned by this plugin are meshes, rendered with a `polygonMode` of `PolygonMode::Line`.
 An alternative would've been to create a plane and draw the lines using a shader, but it's not what has been chosen for this plugin.

 This plugin's components work by spawning marked children.
 For example, a `Grid` will spawn a `GridChild` which will contain a `Mesh` and a `Material`.